filerjs/filer-sql/README.md

   // Database options
   db: {
-    // Name of Database to use
+    // Name of Database to use, defaults to 'filer'
     name: name,
     // DB authentication info, if necessary
     username: username,